 Carlaw Park, Rugby league stadium in Parnell, Auckland, New Zealand

-James Carlaw, chairman of Auckland Rugby League, acquired the land in 1920 and opened the stadium in 1921 with a match between City Rovers and Maritime.
-It remained active as a rugby league venue for over 80 years before closing in 2002.
+James Carlaw, chairman of the Auckland Rugby League, bought the land in 1920 and opened the stadium the following year with a match between City Rovers and Maritime.
+The ground stayed in use for over 80 years before closing in 2002.

 The community of curious travelers